 Persist and verify… The power that we abdicate to others out of our insecurity — to others who insult us with their faux-intuition or their authoritarian smugness — that comes back to hurt us so deeply… But the power we wrest from our own certitude — that saves us.

-And here is the isolated poem:
+And the naked poem:

 Living in the earth-deposits of our history